These factors make your car more likely to roll over

 It’s hard to imagine your car that weighs thousands of pounds flipping over like a toy—but it happens frequently.
 Some drivers are more at risk than others to end up in a deadly rolling crash.
-You should be aware of what increases the chance of a rollover accident.
+You should be aware of what increases the chance of a rollover collision.

 The type of car you drive